 Among Georgetown’s graduate programs MSB is a leading YRP participant, committed to providing $7,500 per year to up to 50 eligible MBA students.
 The Veterans Office manages the YRP benefit, which is 100 percent matched by the VA, for an actual annual benefit of $15,000.
 Student veteran enrollment is expected to increase in coming years, so our group is actively lobbying the program to increase its commitment.

 MSB awards merit-based scholarships to competitive applicants on a rolling basis, so it’s beneficial to apply in Round 1 or 2.
 Every admitted applicant is automatically considered for a merit scholarship.
 Additionally, external scholarships, some exclusive to veterans, are available as early as January.

 We strongly encourage you to visit campus, attend a lecture, and tour the impressive $82.5 million facility that is our exclusive home.
 Before you do, fill out the survey or send us an email.
 We’ll try our best to connect you with a veteran from your service branch who will introduce you around, take you to lecture, or meet for coffee.
 You're encouraged to time your visit with one of our events, or with an Admission Event.

 Living in the District

 Washington is a thriving cultural, political, and economic metropolis -- and historic Georgetown is situated near its center.
 The city has flourished in recent years with trendy neighborhoods appearing just blocks away from campus.
 Students from area universities mix with young professionals to create a vibrant social scene at over a thousand bars, clubs, and restaurants in metro DC alone.
 Grad students live off campus in Georgetown and nearby neighborhoods such as Dupont, Glover Park, the Palisades, and Arlington.

 The program office estimates average living expenses in the District to be $20,000 per year.
 The maximum housing stipend is fixed at the E5 with no dependents rate.
-The full housing stipend plus book stipend topped $17,600 in the 2012-13 academic year.
+The full housing stipend plus book stipend will top $22,000 in the 2014-15 academic year.

 For spouses the District offers scores of meaningful jobs with renowned employers, as well as diverse degree programs at nearby American, George Mason, George Washington, Johns Hopkins, and University of Maryland.